Santa Barbara, California: Geography

 Santa Barbara is located about 90 mi west-northwest of Los Angeles, along the Pacific coast.
-This stretch of coast along southern Santa Barbara County is sometimes referred to as "The American Riviera", presumably because its geography and climate are similar to that of areas along the northern Mediterranean Sea coast (especially in southern France) known as the Riviera.
+This stretch of coast along southern Santa Barbara County is sometimes referred to as "The American Riviera", presumably because its geography and climate are similar to those of areas along the northern Mediterranean Sea coast (especially in southern France) known as the Riviera.
 The Santa Ynez Mountains, an east–west trending range, rise dramatically behind the city, with several peaks exceeding 4000 ft.
 Covered with chaparral, oaks and sandstone outcrops, they make a scenic backdrop to the town.
-Sometimes, perhaps once every three years, snow falls on the mountains, but it rarely stays for more than a few days.
+Sometimes, perhaps once every three years, snow falls on the mountains, but it rarely stays for more than a few hours.
 Nearer to town, directly east and adjacent to Mission Santa Barbara, is an east–west ridge known locally as "the Riviera", traversed by a road called "Alameda Padre Serra" (shortened APS, which translates to "Father Serra's pathway").

 According to the United States Census Bureau, the city has a total area of 42.0 sqmi, of which 19.5 sqmi of it is land and 22.5 sqmi of it, or 53.56%, is water.
-The high official figures for water is due to the extension of the city limit into the ocean, including a strip of city reaching out into the sea and inland again to keep the Santa Barbara Airport (SBA) within the city boundary.
+The high official figures for water are due to the extension of the city limit into the ocean, including a strip of city reaching out into the sea and inland again to keep the Santa Barbara Airport (SBA) within the city boundary.

 Climate

-Santa Barbara experiences a warm-summer Mediterranean climate (Köppen: Csb) characteristic of coastal California.
+Santa Barbara experiences a warm summer Mediterranean climate (Köppen: Csb, Trewartha: Csbl) characteristic of coastal California.
 Santa Barbara's weather was ranked number 1 in the United States in 2023–2024 by U.S. News & World Report.
 Because the city lies along the ocean and parallel to the predominant westerly winds, sideshore and light onshore breezes moderate temperatures resulting in warmer winters and cooler summers compared with places farther inland.

 In the winter, storms reach California, some of which bring heavy rainfall but the rain shadow effect of the coastal mountains can at times moderate or enhance the rainfall depending on local storm wind flows.
 Local rainfall totals can be enhanced by orographic lift when storms are accompanied by southerly flow pushing moist air over the Santa Ynez mountains, producing greater rainfall than in other coastal areas.
 Diurnal temperature variation reaches a maximum in winter due to lower humidity and the absence of summer fog.
 On average, only 1.7 nights have freezing lows.